Wire myograph systems

 Techniques & measurements

-Wire myography is a technic developed by Mulvany and Halpern1, to record tension of microvessels under isometric condition.
+Wire myography is a technique developed by Mulvany and Halpern1, to record tension of microvessels under isometric condition.

 Each myograph module has a 5ml bath equipped with two jaws attached respectively to a transducer and to a Vernier positioner.